URL cleaner comparison

 Workflow

-How fast is Copy → Clean → Share in real life (mobile & desktop)?
+How fast is copy → clean → share in everyday use (mobile & desktop)?

 Quick comparison (practical)

-No brand list — just categories so you can pick the right tool type fast.
+No brand list—just categories so you can quickly pick the right type.

 Web cleaners (general)